 Certain foods and beverages can also cause bad breath.
 Foods like garlic and onions are absorbed into the bloodstream and eventually expelled from the lungs.
 Mints and mouthwash mask the odor, but this is just a temporary fix.
 Dieters also sometimes suffer from halitosis.

 In rare cases, halitosis may indicate an underlying systemic illness such as diabetes, liver disease, lung disease, kidney disease, or acid reflux.
 Your dentist can help identify the source of your halitosis and refer you for additional tests or treatment if necessary.

-Feel free to contact us if you have any questions about halitosis or to schedule an oral health consultation with one of our doctors.
+Feel free to contact us at our Sterling dental office if you have any questions about halitosis or to schedule a consultation.